websanova/websanova.github.io/how-to-setup-grunt-js.md

 Note that you may get a warning here about `package.json` but don’t worry about that.

-From here we can add or remove dependencies and I recommend looking at the [http://gruntjs.com/plugins](Grunt plugins) page for a full listing of plugins available along with instructions on how to use each one.
+From here we can add or remove dependencies and I recommend looking at the [Grunt plugins](http://gruntjs.com/plugins) page for a full listing of plugins available along with instructions on how to use each one.

 ## Ignoring Modules